SiyanaTrend/Petstagram-workshop/README.md

-Django Project from exercises - SoftUni Django Basic course
+Django Project from exercises - SoftUni